shombando/.emacs.custom/README.md

 Ox-hugo serves as the middle-ware so the "front-end" can be Emacs and the it handles all the content directory and file structure creation before handing it off to Hugo to generate the HTML site.
 While this is a few levels of abstraction it allows for a very straight-forward and friction free blogging experience.
 I run an org-capture template that creates all the meta data (front-matter) needed and I can write a post (use yasnippet for other captures like inserting images), commit, and push and the remote server (as of writing [Sourcehut Pages](https://srht.site/)) builds and serves the site.

+I've used diagramming on the blog, I want to better integrate it eventually but so far I've used `ob-mermaid` but then had to output and embed png since the Mermaid.js payload is 3MB!

 ```emacs-lisp
 (use-package ox-hugo
   :straight t